Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 Now that we have updated our service model to return and accept child structures like this, we will need to provide custom implementations for handling these parameters in the generated service.

-However, those will be pretty large pieces of custom code, which we don't want mixed in with the generated code.
+However, those will be pretty large pieces of custom code, which we don't want to be mixed in with the generated code.
 Plus, that custom code for the `update` and `create` operations will be pretty much the same.

 So a better design will be for us to extend the generated partial class `SalesOrderService` with our own file, where we can implement this custom code in separate methods, and mix in the calls to those methods in the generated file, which we are about to see.